zerogvt/issues/README.md

 # Issues

-Just a toy application I wrote while I'm learning Elixir.
+Just a toy application I wrote while I'm learning Elixir and experiment with github graphQL API.
 The application will scan a github repo and pick up all the open issues on it.
 Then it will execute the body of each issue and write up the result as a commend in that issue.